kazeburo/HRForecast/tools/postX/README.md

 ### Key features

-* add new grpah only with sql file
+* add new service/section/grpah only with sql file
-*
+* execute the sql and post data to HRForecast automatically

 ## Install & Setup